 If you want to make this ahead of time for some reason, though, you can make ground Turkey Tacos slow cooker style by softening your onions and cooking the turkey, then putting everything into the crockpot on low for a few hours.

-I prefer to double this recipe and pop some of the taco filling into the freezer so there’s always some waiting on me.
+I prefer to double this recipe and pop some of the taco fillings into the freezer so there’s always some waiting on me.

 HOW DO YOU KNOW IF TURKEY MEAT IS BAD?